dsaw/MyCodingDocs/JS/YDKJS.md

       * Code inside a block can only access variables in its scope and the scope outside it.

   * Javascript has the following built-in types: string, number, boolean, null and undefined, object and symbol in ES6.
 Only values have types in JS, variables are just containers.
+  * There are other types - `function` and `array`  but these can be thought of specialized subtypes of `object`
+  * Built-in types have associated methods to make operations like upper case conversion and setting precision.
+      * `str.toUpperCase() , num.toFixed()` - These work by calling the object wrapper types for these built-in ones - called "natives" and then calling the associated method.
+All these happen under the hood.